 There is a little bit of a trend to make buildings that look like lofts that are not actually lofts.
 If the building was not originally a commercial or industrial use, then it is not a real NYC Loft.

 This article provides a brief overview of NYC Lofts.
 If you are looking for a more in-depth understanding of the Loft Laws, please see the NYC 1982 Loft Law, The NYC Loft Board, The Multiple Dwelling Law, The NYC Zoning Resolution, and The NYC Building Code.

-Thank you for reading our blog post on NYC Lofts.
+Thank you for reading our blog post on What is a Loft Apartment NYC.